Unveiling the directional network behind the financial statements data using volatility constraint correlation: Methods

 where $\#\Omega$ denotes the number of elements of $\Omega$.

 As a special case of $\Omega$, we set

-where $h$ is a cutoff parameter and hereafter we will use $h=0.2$ to have enough data points to compute the VC correlation.
-With respect to a pair of two accounting variables $s$ and $s^\prime$, we define the VC correlations between them as follows:
+where $h$ is the cutoff threshold, and in the following, we set $h=0.2$ so that we have enough data points to calculate the VC correlation.
+Later in Section \ref{sec:threshold}, we will discuss how the results change by varying the threshold $h$.
+For a pair of two accounting variables $s$ and $s^\prime$, we define the VC correlation between them as follows: